sauln/CL_compass/README.md

 direction w.r.t.
 North.

 ## Design:
-What is the best way to implement `skip` feature?
-Does each post have an ID and user says "closest post except [bad ids]" Reddit uses a key to say 'give me the 25 after the key' every post needs an id, server will...

-user has a location -
-they request the nearest N thangs, if need more, send blacklist

 **Device:**
 * has own longitude and latitude
 * asks for longitude and latitude of the yardsale closest to self